SkyeMalfoy/EPITA_AIMS_Resource/README.md

 <b>skyetang0426@gmail.com</b>

-<li> <b> There must have some mistakes or errors in codes, if you can improve them and send me with the better ones, I'd really appreciate it!</b> </li>
+<li> <b> There must have some mistakes or errors in codes, if you can improve them and send me with the improved ones, I'd really appreciate it!</b> </li>

 <b>Hope you can spend your stady at EPITA smoothly.</b>